JuliaWeb/HTTP.jl/docs/src/client.md

 When a connection is attempted to a remote host, sometimes the connection is unable to be established for whatever reason.
 Passing a non-zero `connect_timetout` value will cause `HTTP.request` to wait that many seconds before giving up and throwing an error.

-#### `connection_limit`
+#### `pool`

 Many remote web services/APIs have rate limits or throttling in place to avoid bad actors from abusing their service.
 They may prevent too many requests over a time period or they may prevent too many connections being simultaneously open from the same client.
 By default, when `HTTP.request` opens a remote connection, it remembers the exact host:port combination and will keep the connection open to be reused by subsequent requests to the same host:port.
-The `connection_limit` keyword argument controls how many concurrent connections are allowed to a single remote host.
+The `pool` keyword argument specifies a specific `HTTP.Pool` object to be used for controlling the maximum number of concurrent connections allowed to be happening across the pool.
+It's constructed via `HTTP.Pool(; max::Int)`.
+Requests attempted when the maximum is already hit will block until previous requests finish.
+The `idle_timeout` keyword argument can be passed to `HTTP.request` to control how long it's been since a connection was lasted used in order to be considered 'valid'; otherwise, "stale" connections will be discarded.

 #### `readtimeout`

 After a connection is established and a request is sent, a response is expected.
 If a non-zero value is passed to the `readtimeout` keyword argument, `HTTP.request` will wait to receive a response that many seconds before throwing an error.
-Note that for chunked or streaming responses, each chunk/packet of bytes received causes the timeout to reset.
 Passing `readtimeout = 0` disables any timeout checking and is the default.

 ### `status_exception`

 When a non-2XX HTTP status code is received in a response, this is meant to convey some error condition.
 3XX responses typically deal with "redirects" where the request should actually try a different url (these are followed automatically by default in `HTTP.request`, though up to a limit; see [`redirect`](@ref)).
 4XX status codes typically mean the remote server thinks something is wrong in how the request is made.
 5XX typically mean something went wrong on the server-side when responding.
 By default, as mentioned previously, `HTTP.request` will attempt to follow redirect responses, and retry "retryable" requests (where the status code and original request method allow).
 If, after redirects/retries, a response still has a non-2XX response code, the default behavior is to throw an `HTTP.StatusError` exception to signal that the request didn't succeed.
 This behavior can be disabled by passing `status_exception=false`, where the `HTTP.Response` object will be returned with the non-2XX status code intact.

+### `logerrors`

+If `true`, `HTTP.StatusError`, `HTTP.TimeoutError`, `HTTP.IOError`, and `HTTP.ConnectError` will be logged via `@error` as they happen, regardless of whether the request is then retried or not.
+Useful for debugging or monitoring requests where there's worry of certain errors happening but ignored because of retries.

+### `observelayers`

+If `true`, enables the `HTTP.observelayer` to wrap each client-side "layer" to track the amount of time spent in each layer as a request is processed.
+This can be useful for debugging performance issues.
+Note that when retries or redirects happen, the time spent in each layer is cumulative, as noted by the `[layer]_count`.
+The metrics are stored in the `Request.context` dictionary, and can be accessed like `HTTP.get(...).request.context`.

 ### `basicauth`